 Best Things To Do in Hilton Head

-If there's one thing for certain, it's that Hilton Head has an enviable set of firm, white-sand beaches to choose from.
-You should go to the celebrated Coligny Beach first, and for your next beach day, head to the quieter Alder Lane.
+If there's one thing for certain, it's that Hilton Head is awash with beautiful beaches.
+You should go to the celebrated Coligny Beach first, and for your next beach day, head to the quieter Driessen Beach or the more wild Mitchelville Beach.
 When you're ready to learn more about the flora and fauna that call this island home, spend a few hours at the Coastal Discovery Museum or the Pinckney Island National Wildlife Refuge.
-And if you want to work up a sweat, sign up for a round of golf on one of the island's many championship courses or a tennis lesson on one of the revered courts at the Palmetto Dunes Oceanfront Resort.
+And if you want to work up a sweat, sign up for a round of golf on one of the island's many championship courses or a book a tennis lesson on one of the revered courts at the Palmetto Dunes Oceanfront Resort.

 Daufuskie Island offers Hilton Head vacationers a getaway within a getaway.
 The island, located west of Harbour Town across the Calibogue Sound, feels like a world away thanks to its remote nature.
 Daufuskie is only accessible by ferry, has few inhabitants (around 300 full-time residents), is almost completely devoid of cars and is awash in hundreds-year-old Spanish moss oak trees and crowdless beaches.
 The island is also a historical hub, so much so that it was added to the list of National Registry of Historic Places in 1982.